mautic/documentation/en/forms/manage_forms.md

 It is possible to pre-populate the value of a form field from the URL query parameters.

-The lead field's alias can be obtained from the table when viewing Leads -> Manage Fields.
+The contact field's alias can be obtained from the table when viewing Contacts -> Manage Fields.
 The form field's name is stored as the alias in the database and is auto generated from the field's label; you may have to look at the source of your form to get the exact name (open the form and click the preview button).
 For example, here is a sample html section taken from a form.
 The name to use is what's within `mauticform[FIELDNAME]`.

 ```
 <div class="mauticform-row mauticform-email mauticform-row-email" id="mauticform_email">